Student Loan Interest and Payments

 Student loan interest & payments

 Interest is charged on student loans and loan repayments are 9% on earnings above the threshold.
 The current threshold for Plan 2 loans is ยฃ27, 295 per year.
 This means you will only start repaying your loan once your earnings exceed ยฃ27,295 and you will pay 9% on your earnings above the threshold.
-The government will intervene and cap the rate of interest to avoid excessively high rates, as in September 2022, when they capped the rate at 6.2% for Plan 2 loans.
+Interest is charged on student loans based on the retail price index (RPI).
+The government may intervene and cap the interest rate to avoid excessively high rates, as in September 2022, when they capped the rate at 6.2% for Plan 2 loans.

 Types of student loans

 Student loans are available for university fees and maintenance loans for living costs.
 University fees are currently a maximum of ยฃ9,250 per year for undergraduate degrees.
 An important point to note is that maintenance loans are means-tested, based on your parent’s income.
 What does this mean?
-The more your parents earn as a household income, the less you will receive as a maintenance loan.
-Parents need to be aware of this and appreciate that if they are higher earners there is an expectation from the government that they will help and contribute to their children’s living costs whilst at university.
-Students from modest earning families will receive higher maintenance loans than students from higher earning families.
+The more your parent’s household income is, the less you will receive as a maintenance loan.
+Parents need to be aware of this and appreciate that if they are higher earners there is an expectation by the government that they will contribute towards their children’s living costs whilst at university.
+Students from more modest-earning families will receive higher maintenance loans than students from higher-earning families.

-HMRC has a handy calculator that estimates how much student finance you are likely to receive:
+HMRC has a handy calculator that estimates how much student finance you are eligible for:

 Student finance calculator – GOV.UK (www.gov.uk)